Making the most of your strategy execution

 Without a clear corporate strategy, business and functional strategies operate in disarray and the strategy chain is broken before it can begin!

-Consider then how this strategy then scales as either your company or the market changes.
+Consider then how this strategy scales as your company or the market changes.
 Building scale into strategy is an insurance policy against unpredictability.

-But why are clarity and scalability so necessary in corporate strategy?
+But why are clarity and scalability so necessary in corporate strategy and effective strategy execution?

 Clarity for an approachable strategy